 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.
-Where policies are applicable only on or after 1 January 2018, those policies have been particularly specified.
+A number of new standards are effective from 1 January 2019, but they do not have a material effect on the Fund's financial statements.